mesosphere-backup/open-docs/advanced-course/introduction.md

 you'll have a very solid understanding of everything in the Mesos and should be able to build your own deployments and applications with it.

+The exercises are designed to take between 15-60 minutes, and the entire course should take only a few days to complete.

 Getting Help
 ============